How to Build an App with Flutter – Part 1. Introduction

 We want to create an application that would allow you to get it all and show you the entire process.

-We will start with the available tools for developing in Flutter, setting up our project from scratch and then finish with refining the application in terms of UX.
+We will start with the available tools for Flutter app development process, setting up our project from scratch and then finish with refining the application in terms of UX.